choderalab/jekyll-cayman-theme/_posts/2016-02-12-sample-content.markdown

 All participants must preregister on [lanyrd](http://lanyrd.com/2017/smml/) by 20 Dec 2016.

-There are no registration fees for this meeting, but participants will be responsible for their own travel expenses.
+There are no registration fees for *smml:2017*, but participants will be responsible for their own travel expenses.

 ## Lodging